 What Steps Has ActiveCampaign Taken?

-Although the CJEU’s decision creates great uncertainty regarding the transfer of EU personal data through any data transfer mechanism to the United States, in an effort to provide customers with an alternative mechanism to transfer EU personal data to the United States, ActiveCampaign has updated its Data Processing Addendum (the “DPA”) and has made available to customers the Standard Contractual Clauses (the “SCCs”), which were generally upheld by the CJEU, for execution.
+In an effort to provide customers with an alternative mechanism to transfer EU personal data to the United States, ActiveCampaign has updated its Data Processing Addendum (the “DPA”) and has made available to customers the Standard Contractual Clauses (the “SCCs”), which were generally upheld by the CJEU, for execution.
 We have also included some “supplemental measures” to the SCCs following the guidance provided by the CJEU opinion.

 What are the New SCCs?